Monday was a lovely warm sunny spring day. I had the day off and the garden was calling me.

 Whilst talking to one of these lovely people, many of whom are fellow gardeners of varying ability, we got talking about what to plant and when.
 He said, ‘well I’m a stick it in the ground kind of a person and see what happens.
 You need to talk to Lyn.
 She follows the patterns of the moon to plant’.

 He had me hooked instantly.
-I have no idea what he is talking about, but I feel a coffee with Lyn coming up very soon and I’ll get back to you.
+I have no idea what he is talking about, but I feel a tea with Lyn coming up very soon and I’ll get back to you.